Common Orthodontic Problems, Poking Wire, Wax Placement, Wire Cutting

 GETTING TREATED BY YOUR DENTIST

 Your own dentist will be well trained and will also have access to antibiotics if they are what is needed.
 If the problem is that the tooth is cracked or broken, then this is something that they will have dealt with on a regular basis.
 They will be able to start off the treatment and set out appointments with your orthodontist to do the rest of the work later.
-Most orthodontists will be happy to reorganize the program they had set up for you if there is a good reason to do so.

 As you should now be able to see, there are not many real emergencies, but you do need to act when there is one.
 The handling of orthodontic emergencies should always be swift and effective.